 The bibliographic chapter in the Suishu 隋書, Jingji zhi 經籍志, asserts that from oldest times the kings had been aware that the customs and habits (fengqi 風氣) of the inhabitants of each region differed from each other, not unlike their food and clothes, and that it was "not recommendable to forcible have them changed" (bu ke qian bian 不可遷變), yet on the other side they should be analyzed as to their strengths and shortcomings, and accordingly be treated, in order to "equalize one's politics and restructure one's lessons" (qi qi zheng er xiu qi jiao 齊其政而修其教).
 The writing of geography was thus aimed at political and administrative matters and had to serve as a means to find the difficult balance of spreading common laws while respecting local customs.
-According to the Zhouli, the Supervisor of the XXX (sixian 司險) of the Summer officials had the duty to administer the geographical archive with maps and information to rivers, mountains, forests, swamps and roads, and also information on the local populations, including the "barbarians".
-The XXX (baozhang 保章) of the Spring officials "analyzed each region according to star maps" (yi xingtu bian jiuzhou zhi di 以星土辨九州之地), in order to prognosticate mischief and good luck (yi guan yao xiang 以觀祅祥).
+According to the Zhouli, the Director of Defence Works (sixian 司險) of the Summer officials had the duty to administer the geographical archive with maps and information to rivers, mountains, forests, swamps and roads, and also information on the local populations, including the "barbarians".
+The royal astrologer (baozhang 保章) of the Spring officials "analyzed each region according to star maps" (yi xingtu bian jiuzhou zhi di 以星土辨九州之地), in order to prognosticate mischief and good luck (yi guan yao xiang 以觀祅祥).
 Here again, the ties between astronomy/astrology and geography/geomancy can be seen.

 In the first half century after its foundation the Han dynasty relied on documents of the Qin, as well as the geographical book Shanhaijing that in many points narrated more fiction than it explained facts.
 Even under the politically very active Emperor Wu 漢武帝 (r.
 141-87 BCE) no new geographic book was written, barring Sima Qian's 司馬遷 (145-ca. 86 BCE) chapter on rivers and canals (29 Hequ shu 河渠書) in his history book Shiji 史記.
 The geographical chapter in Ban Gu's 班固 (32-92 CE) Hanshu was the first attempt to write an up-to-date geography of the empire.